jbkinney/logomaker/docs/tutorial.rst

 ========

 This tutorial provides a walk through of the Logomaker functionality.
 Code snippets are provided for easy reproduction.
-Note that the mathematical definitions of various types of logos can be found in :ref:`matrix_definitions`.
+Note that detailed information and mathematical definitions of various types of logos can be found in :ref:`matrix_definitions`.
 We begin by importing three useful python packages and Logomaker::

     import numpy as np